 Indian food is so flavoursome, and there are so many great dishes to try.
-Indeed, the country is known for its bright, tasty food, and its use of amazing ingredients such coconut, almond, spices, chilies and fruits.
+Indeed, the country is known for its bright, tasty food, and its use of amazing ingredients such coconut, nuts, spices, chillies and various fruits.

 Sydney is a beautiful place, with so many cultures and cuisines.
-So as you might expect, there are lots of Indian dining options in the ‘Harbour City – some are modern Indian, some classic, and others, fusion.
+So as you might expect, there are lots of Indian dining options in the ‘Harbour City’ .
+Whether you favour modern Indian cuisine or prefer classic dishes, everything is available.

 With so much choice, it’s difficult to know which restaurants are going to be good.
 And how can you tell which dishes are incredible?